Gravitational cat states as a resource for quantum information processing: Dynamics of gravcat state

 where

-is the individual Hamiltonian of the sub-quantum system $k$ (with $k \in\{i, j\}$), where $E$ is the energy of the single qubit, $\mathbb{I}$ is the $2 \times 2$ identity matrix, $\lambda$ is the intensity of the system–environment coupling, the stochastic parameter $\delta_k (t)$ controls the fluctuation of the classical field and flips between $+1$ and $-1$, and $\sigma_z$ is the spin-$1/2$ Pauli operator.
+is the individual Hamiltonian of the sub-quantum system $k$ (with $k \in\{i, j\}$), where $E$ is the energy of the single qubit, $\lambda$ is the intensity of the system–environment coupling, the stochastic parameter $\delta_k (t)$ controls the fluctuation of the classical field and flips between $+1$ and $-1$, and $\sigma_z$ is the spin-$1/2$ Pauli operator.